Raveshaww/azure-exam-notes/README.md

 # Preface
-Working through John Savill's DevOps Master Class and some additional material via Microsoft Learn
+Working through John Savill's DevOps Master Class, A Cloud Guru, and some additional material via Microsoft Learn.
+The overall structure of the notes, however, are more based off of Savill's playlist.

 # Notes
 ### Foundation